There’s nothing bland about this B&B, where the mix of private client and commercial work will ensure you enjoy your

 Blandy & Blandy usually offers unpaid one-week placements in the spring and summer.
 Interns get to sample a range of practices and do some legal work.
 The scheme is open to second-year and final-year law students, final-year non-law students and post-grads.
 Accommodation and travel expenses are not provided.
 Hours are 9.30am to 5.30pm, with an hour for lunch.

 Candidates should apply via Blandy's online application form and provide a covering letter.
 Around 15 to 20 applicants are invited to the assessment day in July.
 There isn't usually an interview, unless the assessment day is inconclusive.
 Candidates are given three written exercises on three areas of law – for example, writing a letter to a 'client' based on information given.
 After these individual written exercises, there are group exercises which are designed to assess personality.
 A recent example was having to argue for or against inviting particular people to a dinner party, then deciding as a group who to invite.
 Another exercise was putting together a two-minute advert about the firm, based on marketing information supplied.

 How can you impress?

 Excellent academics are important – a 2:1 degree and decent A levels.
-Recruiters are also trying to find out whether you're a natural 'Blandy's person', able to demonstrate three core values of approachability, integrity and excellence.
+Recruiters are also trying to find out whether you're a natural 'Blandy's person' – someone who's able to demonstrate the three core values of approachability, integrity and excellence.
 The firm looks for good all-rounders, so varied interests and previous work experience on your CV (anything from shelf-stacking to charity volunteering) should count in your favour.